-The first important key to help you remember what vegetables you may have on keto is: if the vegetable is grown above ground, then the odds are in your favor that this is a keto friendly vegetable.
+The first important key to help you remember what vegetables you may have on keto is: if the vegetables are grown above ground, then the odds are in your favor that these are keto friendly vegetables.
 However, keep in mind that an exception to this rule would be lettuce which can kick you right out of ketosis by consuming too much.

 Grown below the ground: avoid.

-I had to lead with this one as it happens to be my favorite keto friendly vegetable but is actually a fruit.
+I had to lead with this one as it happens to be my favorite among keto friendly vegetables but is actually a fruit.
 However, most consider it a vegetable which is why I am listing it here.